impresso/impresso-datalab/src/content/pagesContents/corpus-overview.md

 ---
-title: Dataset Availability by Plan
+title: Impresso Corpus Overview
-modalTitle: Datasets
+modalTitle: Impresso Corpus Overview
-excerpt: Overview of the different user plans available for the Impresso Project
+excerpt: Data Accessibility and Usage Permissions
 ---

 Explore a wide range of datasets featuring newspapers and radio content, each associated with its permitted use.
 This table allows you to find the resources you need for your research.